erickouassi/The-NYC-ASP-API/README.md

 About This Api
 --------------

 I make no promises about the continued existence of this API.
-By utilizing this API, you consent to promptly updating your app to reflect any changes that are implemented.
+By utilizing this API, you consent to promptly update your app to reflect any changes that are implemented.